Massacres of Poles in Volhynia and Eastern Galicia: Self-defence organizations

 The massacres prompted Poles in April 1943 to begin to organize in self-defence, 100 of such organizations being formed in Volhynia in 1943.
 Sometimes, self-defence organizations obtained arms from the Germans, but other times, the Germans confiscated their weapons and arrested the leaders.
 Many of the organizations could not withstand the pressure of the UPA and were destroyed.
 Only the largest self-defense organizations, which were able to obtain help from the Home Army or Soviet partisans, were able to survive.
 Kazimierz Bąbiński, commander of the Union for Armed Struggle-Home Army Wołyń in his order to AK partisan units stated:

-The Home Army on 20 July 1943 called upon Polish self-defense units to place themselves under its command.
-Ten days later, it declared itself for Ukrainian independence on territories without Polish populations, and it called for an end to the killings of civilians.
+On 20 July 1943, Polish self-defense units were ordered to subordinate themselves to the Home Army's control.
+Ten days later, the Home Army declared itself in support of an independent Ukrainian state that would encompass non-Polish inhabited areas, and made an appeal to end the civilian bloodshed.

 Polish self-defence organizations started to take part in revenge massacres of Ukrainian civilians in the summer of 1943, when Ukrainian villagers who had nothing to do with the massacres suffered at the hands of Polish partisan forces.
 Evidence includes a letter dated 26 August 1943 to the local Polish self-defence in which the AK commander Kazimierz Bąbiński criticized the burning of neighboring Ukrainian villages, the killing of any Ukrainian who crossed its path and the robbing of Ukrainians of their material possessions.
 The total number of Ukrainian civilians murdered in Volyn in retaliatory acts by Poles is estimated at 2,000–3,000.

-The 27th Home Army Infantry Division was formed in January 1944 and tasked to fight the UPA and then the Wehrmacht.
+The 27th Home Army Infantry Division was established in January 1944 with the purpose of fighting the UPA and later the German forces.